 LCIS are the outreach specialist service in Newham for children with Autism and Communication/language needs.
 Referrals are made through an Early Notification.
 LCIS may become involved with a child if school feel their input is appropriate and parents agree.
-LCIS offer a designated number of school and home visits - between two and six.
 Specialist advice is given and targets are set to be reviewed the following term.
+They may support transition into resource provision settings for identified children.